MP 16x8/4x3 / N38 - neodymium magnet

 - They have very high magnetic induction on the surface of the magnet,

-- Significant importance in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical equipment and very advanced devices.
+- Significant importance in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets: